wrappedfi/wrapped_token_stacks/README.md

-# Tokensoft Token on the Stacks Blockchain.
+# Wrapped Token on the Stacks Blockchain.

-The token attempts to implement the (currently in progress) SIP 10 standard. https://github.com/stacksgov/sips/pull/5
+The token attempts to implement the SIP 10 standard. https://github.com/stacksgov/sips/pull/5

 This token standard implements the "Standard Trait Definition for Fungible Tokens."
 This trait exposes functions for token metadata: